The Latest: Biden, Israeli PM Lapid, meet in Jerusalem - NewsBreak

 The Latest: Biden, Israeli PM Lapid, meet in Jerusalem

-JERUSALEM — (AP) — The Latest on U.S. President Joe Biden's trip to the Mideast (all times local):
+The Latest on U.S. President Joe Biden 's trip to the Mideast (all times local):

 JERUSALEM — U.S. President Joe Biden has begun a one-on-one meeting in Jerusalem with Israel’s prime minister, Yair Lapid.